Vincent Ward

 The horse wild eyed, in some sort of state galloped back and forth in front of where Niki was lying.
 It was widely believed by the mourners that it was inhabited by his mother Puhi coming to take him over to the other side.

-Vincent WARD.
+Vincent Ward.

-Vincent Ward | Niki on the Street | Production still | 900 x 540 mm
+Vincent Ward | kaitiaki | 900 x 540 mm

 ENQUIRE